tmdict/tmdict/data/content/_page/site/site.en.md

 This policy applies to all content excepting translations by translators and data providers who have additional policies regarding usage of their work.
 When in doubt, we recommend you contact the translator for permission.

+This site uses images and materials from the game to enrich the user experience, all official materials are copyright of TYPE-MOON/FGO PROJECT.

 ## Collaborate

 If you are interested in contributing, please <a href="/contact/">send us a message</a>.
 You can also contribute directly <a href="https://github.com/tmdict/tmdict/tree/main/data">via GitHub</a>.